 In Dec.
-2016, Congress authorized a bill allowing the Internal Revenue Service to use private debt collectors to collect on some types of unpaid tax debts, and the program started in the spring of 2017.
-The law was passed as a part of the Fixing America’s Surface Transportation Act, and it authorizes the IRS to use specific debt collection agencies to collect on inactive receivables.
-When taxpayers owe old tax debts, they might be able to negotiate an IRS tax settlement for less than the amount of their total balances with the help of a tax attorney.
+2016, Congress authorized a bill allowing private debt collectors to recover unpaid tax debts.
+The law is part of the Fixing America’s Surface Transportation Act, and it authorizes the IRS to use specific debt agencies to collect inactive receivables.
+Taxpayers with past due debts might be able to negotiate IRS settlements, for less than the amount of their total balances.

 (Article continues below Infographic)

 Types of Tax Debts that Might be Collected by Private Agencies